 “Thank you,” Madeline and Levi said, nearly in unison, as they stood and headed out of the leasing office.

 The rest of the day was pretty uneventful.
-After moving her two boxes worth of important items directly into the rental car, she basically sat around and watched the movers box up her stuff and load it into the truck.
-Levi left in the rental car for a little bit, and returned with some burgers and fries for lunch.
+After moving Madeline’s two essential boxes directly into the rental car, she basically sat around and watched the movers box up the rest of her stuff and load it into the truck.
+Levi left in the rental car for a little bit and returned with some burgers and fries for lunch.

 “I thought you hated fast-food?” she asked, eyeing the bags.

 After what seemed like forever, her belongings were all packed up around 3 p.m.
-Levi reconfirmed the address downtown with the movers before letting them drive off, then the pair headed back to the office to get the manager.
-The apartment was in good shape, it just needed a cleaning before it could be rented out again.
-The manager kept the deposit of course, but at that point Madeline just wanted out.
+Levi reconfirmed the address downtown with the movers before letting them drive off; then the pair headed back to the office to get the manager.
+The apartment was in good shape; it just needed cleaning before it could be rented again.
+The manager kept the deposit of course, but at that point, Madeline just wanted out.
 She thanked the manager for her understanding, and the two drove home.

-By the time they arrived back at the Levi’s place, the movers were just about finished unloading Madeline’s boxes into the freight elevator, under the watchful orchestration of Caslon.
+By the time they arrived back at Levi’s place, the movers were just about finished unloading Madeline’s boxes into the freight elevator, under the careful orchestration of Caslon.
 Levi parked the rental car out front and grabbed the heavier of Madeline’s two boxes.
 He walked into the elevator just as the last of the boxes were rolled in on the dolly.
 Instructing the movers to take the furniture to the nearest charity, he paid them extra for the service.
-Madeline wasn’t going to need it anymore, and the movers were more than happy to oblige with the money they were given.
+Madeline wasn’t going to need it anymore, and the movers were more than happy to oblige.
 As Madeline, Levi, and Caslon entered the freight elevator and headed up to the seventh floor, Madeline leaned her head back against the rough wall, letting the weight of the box she was carrying stretch her arms out a bit.

-“For not really doing anything all day,” she sighed, “I really feel exhausted.”
+“For not really doing anything all day,” she sighed, “I feel exhausted.”

 “Moving will do that to you,” Levi said, as the elevator reached their floor.